How to Make a Mind Map

 Map out your project by grouping tasks into logical hierarchical groups.

-When you're ready, convert it to a project chart, by clicking the "View as Gantt Chart" button in the SmartPanel.
+When you're ready, convert it to a project chart, by clicking the "View as Gantt Chart" button in the SmartPanel under Mind Map Layout.

 Once your mind map has been converted to a project chart, you can specify task duration, add dependencies or milestones, and specify a resource responsible for completing each task.